dotnet/runtime/docs/coding-guidelines/mono-code-guide.md

 When writing a managed object to a field of another managed object, use one of the `mono_gc_wbarrier_` functions (for example, `mono_gc_wbarrier_generic_store`).
 It is ok to call the write barrier functions if the destination is not in the managed heap (in which case they will just do a normal write)

+## Mono Public API

+Mono maintains a public API for projects that embed the Mono runtime in order to provide the ability to execute .NET code in the context of another application or framework.
+The current Mono API is `mono-2.0`.
+We strive to maintain binary ABI and API stability for our embedders.

+The public API headers are defined in [`../../src/native/public/mono`](../../src/native/public/mono).
+Great care should be taken when modifying any of the functions declared in these headers.
+In particular breaking the ABI by removing these functions or changing their arguments is not allowed.
+Semantic changes should be avoided, or implemented in a way that is least disruptive to embedders (for example the runtime does not support multiple appdomains anymore, but `mono_domain_get` continues to work).

+### Hidden API functions

+In practice certain functions have been tagged with `MONO_API` even if they are not declared in the public headers.
+These symbols have been used by projects that embed Mono despite not being in the public headers.
+They should be treated with the same care as the real public API.

+### Unstable API functions

+Functions declared in `mono-private-unstable.h` headers do not need to maintain API/ABI stability.
+They are generally new APIs that have been added since .NET 5 but that have not been stabilized yet.

+As a matter of courtesy, notify the .NET macios and .NET Android teams if changing the behavior of these functions.

+### WASM

+The WASM and WASI runtimes in [`src/mono/wasm/runtime`](../../src/mono/wasm/runtime) and `src/mono/wasi` are effectively external API clients.
+When possible they should use existing `MONO_API` functions.

+As a matter of expedience, the wasm project has sometimes taken advantage of static linking by adding declarations of internal Mono functions in `src/mono/wasm/runtime/driver.c` and directly calling Mono internals.

+In general new code should not do this.
+When modifying existing code, mysterious WASM failures may be attributed to symbol signature mismatches between WASM and the Mono runtime.